pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 Does it need to still have the static ADA feature?
 If Previous Analysis goes well, it could be fine to make it deprecated because the Previous Analysis is a high level feature that wraps the static ADA.

+(8/26 updates) static ADA is needed for some users who want to evaluate Canary but don't want to launch Baseline.
+The strategy `CanaryWithPrimary` sometimes makes wrong result due to the amount of traffic, etc.